 Motion Requirements and Hearing.
 The court may modify the conditions of release only after giving the parties an opportunity to respond to the proposed modification.
 A motion to reexamine the conditions of release must comply with victims’ rights requirements provided in Rule 39.

 Non-Bailable Offenses.
-If the motion involves whether the person should be held without bail, it need not allege new material facts.
+If the motion involves whether the defendant should be held without bail, it need not allege new material facts.
 The court must hold a hearing on the record as soon as practicable, but no later than 7 days after the motion’s filing.

 Evidence.
 A court may base a release determination under this rule on evidence that is not admissible under the Arizona Rules of Evidence.